 Although Peter Davis taught thousands of youngsters during his life time, he never became as well-known as his most famous student, Louis Armstrong.
-Yet in nearly every article and book published on the life of Armstrong, prominent acknowledgment is given to Davis who had the ingenuity to recognize the innate talents of young Armstrong before others did.
+In nearly every article and book published on the life of Armstrong, prominent acknowledgment is given to Davis, who had the ingenuity to recognize the innate talents of young Armstrong before others did.
 Some of Davis’s other students included Dave Bartholomew, Henry “Kid” Rene, Willie Humphrey, Percy Humphrey, Danny Barker, Chester Zardis, and me, Robert Mikell.
 Davis taught my brother, Calvin, how to play the trumpet and he taught me how to play the drums.

 Davis was also one of New Orleans’s better-known musicians from the World War I era to the 1960s.
 He played numerous instruments in a variety of venues across the city and always seemed busy with engagements until his retirement in 1949.
 Upon his retirement from the Waifs’ Home, Davis then volunteered as a scoutmaster in the African American community, leading scouts on camping and hiking trips through the woods in and around New Orleans, teaching them survival skills during the mornings and in the afternoon, and offering music lessons to the interested boys on an instrument of their choice.